ddbj/www/_flatfile/geneticcode.md

 NCBI takes great care to ensure that the translation for each coding sequence (CDS) present in GenBank records is correct.
 Central to this effort is careful checking on the taxonomy of each record and assignment of the correct genetic code (shown as a /transl\_table qualifier on the CDS in the flat files) for each organism and record.
 This page summarizes and references this work.

 The synopsis presented below is based primarily on the reviews by [Osawa <span class="italic">et al</span>.](https://www.ncbi.nlm.nih.gov/pubmed/1579111) (1992) and [Jukes and Osawa](https://www.ncbi.nlm.nih.gov/pubmed/8281749) (1993).
-Listed in square brackets \[\] (under <span class="bold">Systematic Range</span>) are tentative assignments of a particular code based on sequence homology and/or phylogenetic relationships.
+Listed in square brackets \[\] (under **Systematic Range**) are tentative assignments of a particular code based on sequence homology and/or phylogenetic relationships.

 The print-form ASN.1 version of this document, which includes all the genetic codes outlined below, is also available [here](ftp://ftp.ncbi.nih.gov/entrez/misc/data/gc.prt).
 Detailed information on codon usage can be found at the [Codon Usage
 Database](//www.kazusa.or.jp/codon).